 Before coming to the Center, Absera served as Research and Grants Manager for the Institute for Policy Research Two-Generation Education Research Initiative at Northwestern University.
 In collaboration with investigators from Columbia and Harvard Universities, she contributed to multiple mixed-methods antipoverty studies examining the implementation and effectiveness of two-generation education interventions and the intersection of policy and practice for economically disadvantaged families and their children.
 Absera received her Master of Medical Anthropology and Master of Public Health from Case Western Reserve University.
 Absera is a 2019 Emerging Leader with the Chicago Council on Global Affairs, a 2018 Avodah Justice Fellow, volunteers with the Ethiopian Community Association of Chicago, and mentors refugee youth through the GirlForward program.

-“As a public health practitioner, I often consider how poverty and ill health are inextricably linked – how soceicecnomic status is one of the most powerful predictors of disease.
-I am so honored and thrilled to serve Avodah, an organization whose very core is rooted in antipoverty action in service to the most vulnerable in our community, and to develop leaders and activitists committed to equity and justice.”
+“As a public health practitioner, I often consider how poverty and ill-health are inextricably linked – how socioeconomic status is one of the most powerful predictors of disease.
+I am so honored and thrilled to serve Avodah, an organization whose very core is rooted in antipoverty action in service to the most vulnerable in our community, and to develop leaders and activists committed to equity and justice.”